Keksoj/keksoj.github.io/content/posts/awesome_pdf_with_eisvogel/index.md

 You should recognize a lot of things.
 Head, meta, style, body… within some weird dollar-sign-surrounded if statements.
-This is pandoc's own way of generating boiler-plate HTML headers.
+This is pandoc's own way of generating boilerplate HTML headers.

 Same if you do: